djimenezab/GESTRP/replit.md

 ## Recent Changes

 ### October 15, 2025 (Latest)
+- **Equipos Section - Fields Added**:
+  - Added two new required fields to Equipos:
+    - **Nombre del Equipo**: First field in forms, first column in table
+    - **Nº Serie**: After Modelo field, displayed in table
+  - Updated database schema with `nombre` and `numero_serie` columns
+  - Updated search functionality to filter by nombre, marca, modelo, AND número de serie
+  - All CRUD operations working correctly with new fields

 - **New Section: Equipos (Equipment Management)**:
   - Created new "Equipos" section in sidebar under Gestión
   - Complete equipment and machinery management system